-A senior awards night is held each May honoring those who have received college scholarships, athletic awards, and other outstanding achievements.
+A senior awards night is held each May honoring those who are graduating with honors and highest honors, have received college scholarships, athletic awards, and other outstanding achievements.
 Each department will also honor their outstanding seniors of the year.
 Parents who have students being honored will receive an invitation by email.